djaus2/MgrokUtil/README.md

 # mgrokutil
 WPF Console app to generate an ngrok TCP tunnels config file.

 - Generate a ngrok.yml with the app.
-Noramlly leave the path as default so ngrok can easily find it.
+- Noramlly leave the path as default so ngrok can easily find it.
+- And normally leave the network 192.168.0.0 as local as default
 - You will need your authtoken, generated as part of the setup.
 - For ngrok setup see [Softata: ngrok update](https://davidjones.sportronics.com.au/softata/Softata-ngrok_update-softata.html)
   - An update page coming specifically for this